MindHunter /// Dr. Ann Burgess

 But you're working

-Those sessions were so important, and that's actually what we decided to do for this book.
+Those sessions were so important.
+And that's actually what we decided to do for this book is that luckily we had transcribed all of these profiling sessions and anything that they had done.

-looking at the crimes, crime scene I mean it was absolutely incredible to go to a session they'd have all these crime scenes laying on the table they'd all be sitting around and they would just go back and forth and they were trying to figure out would be an unsolved case and they would go back and forth to try to work out exactly what they could then put together in what they called the profile and send it back to the local
+They'd all be sitting around and they would just go back and forth and they were trying to figure out what would be an unsolved case and they would go back and forth to try to work out exactly what they could then put together in what they called the profile and send it back to the local

 And Dr.